chrhenning/hypnettorch/hypnettorch/hpsearch/README.rst

 How to use this framework with your simulation
 ----------------------------------------------

-**This section is only for developers.**

-In order to utilize the scripts in this subpackage, you have to create a copy of the template :mod:`hpsearch.hpsearch_config_template` and fill the template with content as described inside the module.
-For instance, see :mod:`probabilistic.prob_mnist_alt.hpsearch_config_split` as an example.
+In order to utilize the scripts in this subpackage, you have to create a copy of the template :mod:`hypnettorch.hpsearch.hpsearch_config_template` and fill the template with content as described inside the module.
+For instance, see `probabilistic.prob_mnist.hpsearch_config_split_bbb <https://github.com/chrhenning/posterior_replay_cl/blob/master/probabilistic/prob_mnist/hpsearch_config_split_bbb.py>`__ as an example.

-Additionally, you need to make sure that your simulation has a command-line option like `out_dir` (that specifies the output directory) and that your simulation writes a performance summary file, that can be used to evaluate simulations.
+Additionally, you need to make sure that your simulation has a command-line option like ``--out_dir`` (that specifies the output directory) and that your simulation writes a performance summary file, that can be used to evaluate simulations.